 - "Show me the diff for the last change on the pricing page"

-This is particularly useful for developers who want to set up monitoring without leaving their IDE.
+This is particularly useful for developers who want to set up API and documentation change monitoring without leaving their IDE.

 Getting Started